Coming to Blows with Your Runny Nose: How to Improve Indoor Air Quality & Reduce Allergens

 Ionize Your Air

 Ionic air cleaners generate an electrical charge (negative ions) that makes the pollutants in the air become ‘sticky’.
 The ions attach to airborne molecules, making them negatively charged and attractive to the positively charged particles nearby.
 Ionic air cleaners are particularly effective at removing odors.
 They are also quiet, energy efficient and don’t require replacement filters.
+The Air Scrubber Plus® is an extremely efficient ionic air purification system.
+Click here to learn about the new Air Scrubber Plus®space age technology.

 Ultra-violet (UV) lamps installed on your heating and cooling system are extremely effective at destroying pollutants like bacteria, mold and viruses.
 The UV rays “incinerate” particles as they pass through, making it easier to breathe for those with asthma, lung complications and allergies.
 The effectiveness of the UV lamps is based on molecule’s direct line of sight contact with the lamp and the proximity (closeness) the molecule has with the lamp.